PawelWozniak1/Portfolio_optimalization/README.md

    - Visualize correlations using a heatmap.

 3. **Portfolio Simulation**
-   - Generate a large number of random portfolios with varied allocations.
+   - Generate random portfolios to explore the risk-return spectrum.
-   - Calculate portfolio risk, return, and Sharpe ratio for each simulated portfolio.
+   - Compute portfolios that maximize the Sharpe ratio and minimize portfolio risk.
+   - Plot the efficient frontier and highlight optimal portfolios for specific target returns.

 4. **Efficient Frontier**
-   - Plot the efficient frontier based on portfolio risk-return combinations.
-   - Highlight optimal portfolios:
+   The efficient frontier shows the set of portfolios offering the highest expected return for a given level of risk.
+Key points on this curve include:
-     - **Max Sharpe Ratio Portfolio**
+   - **Maximum Sharpe Ratio Portfolio**: The portfolio that provides the best risk-adjusted return.
-     - **Min Risk Portfolio**
-     - Portfolios with target returns (e.g., 25%, 35%).
+   - **Minimum Risk Portfolio**: The portfolio with the lowest risk.
+   - **Target Return Portfolios**: Portfolios constructed to achieve specific return targets, e.g., 25% and 35% annualized returns.

 5. **Visualization**
    - Display the efficient frontier plot, showcasing the different portfolio strategies.